JoeNyland/joenyland.github.io/_posts/2015-11-08-how_to_test_a_jekyll_site.md

 ---
 layout: post
 title:  "How to test a Jekyll site"
-excerpt: "Testing is great, so you should test your site as well as your code"
+excerpt: "Testing is great, so you should test your site as well as your code."
 ---

 I've [already talked about][5] this site and it's blog being run on GitHub Pages and that I use Jekyll.
 I'm only human